klgallagher/klgallagher.github.io/_pages/contact.md

   - /contact.html
 ---

-The best way to contact me is via email: Katherine.l.hudson@stonybrook.edu.
+The best way to contact me is via email: Katherine.L.Hudson@stonybrook.edu.
 If you are interested in collaborating with me, please do not hesitate to reach out!